srsouto/blog-map/README.md

 # Road Trips

-This repository contains the source code and content of our [travel blog](https://roadtrips.iwazaru.fr/).
+This repository contains the source code and content of my [travel blog](https://doesnt.exist.biz/).

 All the source code is available under the
 [MIT License](https://opensource.org/licenses/MIT).